riverdaleGithub/processing_23_24/m1/readme.md

   <br>
 - Planning document: This includes the project plan, with details on the functions and structure of your program.
     <br>
-- Code: The actual Java code files for your project.
+- Code: The commented Java code files for your project.
     <br>
 - Video walkthrough: A video recording where you demonstrate and explain how your program works.
 This checklist is designed to guide you through the project from conception to submission, ensuring that you cover all necessary steps to create a well-thought-out, functional, and polished piece of software.